Morpheuslabs-io/ico-as-service-new/README.md

 - `Express-based server`: provide rest APIs for handling of the ICO-wizard requests
 - `ICO-wizard handler`: perform the parameter setting for the pre-deployed contracts based on the provided ICO data extracted from the request.

+**Notice**
+Error-handling and retry-mechanism are applied for the contract predeployment and setting to ensure that if something is broken inbetween, it will be retried and the breaking won't break the entire lengthy process.

 #### Setting